ironss/linz_tides/README.rst

 * Number of events: 1460 per year per port (4 per day for 365 days)

+* Number of events: 22000 per year (1460 per year per port for 15 primary ports)

-* Number of events: 365000 per year (1460 per year per port for 250 ports
+* Number of events: 365000 per year (1460 per year per port for 250 ports)

+We can avoid calculating events for all secondary ports by only calculating events for specific trips -- a small number of ports over a small timeframe.

 Interpolations